 Cut the roof pieces at a 20° angle.
 Cut two identical pieces from the two-by-four with one straight cut and one 20°cut so that the length from the straight cut to the bottom of the angled cut measures 21".

 Part of the reason I was excited about this project was that it gave me the opportunity to try out something I’ve never done: make angled cuts with a circular saw.
 (Usually I use my miter saw.)
 Circular saws have a little knob you can adjust between 0° and 45°.
 It tilts the saw blade while keeping the foot flat on the wood.
 If you’re more comfortable with a miter saw, there’s no reason not to use one, but the circular saw made it so easy.
-What’s simple about this project is it’s just a piece of plywood, a 2 x 4, and a circular saw.
+What’s simple about this project is it’s just a piece of plywood, a two-by-four, and a circular saw.
 Don’t be intimidated by it!

-Step 2: Make a Lot of Scratches
+Step 2: Make a lot of scratches

 Use a utility knife to scratch up the wood in a crosshatch pattern on both sides of the baffles (the inside pieces that divide the chambers) and on the inside face of the front and back pieces.